core-wg/echo-request-tag/point-to-point.md

 > 6. What is a "preemptive" echo value?

 They are Echo values sent with successful responses.
-Rather than going into details here, a reference to Resource Directory  has been added, where there is both a more detailed description and an example of them.

-(It may sound odd to refer to a dependent document for this term, but explaining a full setup in which preemptive Echo values can make sense is a verbose thing, and RD already does all the setup because they have an application.
-The documents are already part of the same cluster).
+The term is defined now at first use, and one more place where it could have been used added now that it's introduced properly.

 ## Benjamin Kaduk No Objection
 Comment (2021-02-17)